 I want to go on a trippy-art pub crawl with my girl when she comes down to Melbourne.
 What bars can you recommend?

 Horoki (Japanese/Italian fusion tapas - sounds weird, but is awesome - won the best dish in Cheap Eats a year or two ago).
-Hutong Dumpling House (book ahead) Movida Next Door (Spanish/tapas - hard to get in to, but great) about 8 years ago
+Hutong Dumpling House (book ahead) Movida Next Door (Spanish/tapas - hard to get in to, but great) over 10 years ago

 5 answers1k views

-Where's a beautiful, quiet place to go in spain in July that is affordable and isn't overrun with tourists (ideally coastal)?over 8 years ago about Spain
+Where's a beautiful, quiet place to go in spain in July that is affordable and isn't overrun with tourists (ideally coastal)?almost 11 years ago about Spain